-The Ambassadors scheme is an exciting project to unite the young people of the Wales Slate areas.
-We will recruit 14-18 year old students who are passionate about their area, and through a series of workshops, visits and events will train and develop into Young Ambassadors for the World Heritage Site bid.
+It's an exciting project aiming to bring the young people of the Wales Slate areas together, and through a series of workshops, visits and events, the project will train and equip them with the knolwlage of their heritage and culture.
+Developing them into Young Ambassadors to the World Heritage Site nominatioin.

 Unloved Heritage – Dyffryn Nantlle

 The Unloved heritage project is about engaging, enthusing and inspiring young people throughout Wales to get involved with their local heritage.
 It’s inspirational, creative and fun project that encourages young people to discover new places and try new things.

 Unloved Heritage has seven regional projects which are led by young people and heritage organisations across Wales.
 Each one is different to ensure that they complement the archaeology of the area and its people.

 The project in Gwynedd is led by Gwynedd Archaeological Trust and is concentrated on the heritage of the quarrying industry in Dyffryn Nantlle.
 Over the course of the project GAT along with the community group Dyffryn Nantlle 2020 will work with young people as they explore, learn and interpret their heritage.